Bronson–Mulholland House: Charlotte Henry and the Freedman's Union Commission School

 Charlotte Henry (eventually becoming Charlotte White) was originally from New York, and became a close associate with Sophronia Bronson when she returned to New York from Palatka.
 How connections formed between the two is unknown, but there are several possibilities; one of these being the fact that they were both abolitionists.
 In any case, an association was formed, and it was instrumental in Charlotte Henry's decision to come to Palatka.
 According to the records, Miss Henry purchased 300 acres of land located seven miles from Palatka in October 1865.
-In January 1866 she opened a school in Palatka which was supported by the New York branch of the Freedman's Union Commission.
+In January 1866 she opened a school in Palatka which was supported by the New York branch of the Freedmen's Bureau.
 Although there is no record of where the first classes were held, later evidence indicates that Miss Henry's school always met at Sunny Point.

 Sunny Point was leased by Sophronia Bronson to the Freedman's Union Commission in November 1866.
 At that time Charlotte Henry was teaching over 60 African American children.
 We can assume that she enjoyed her work and was happy at Sunny Point because she made arrangements to buy the property from Mrs. Bronson.
 Miss Henry paid $6,000 and agreed to honor the lease made to the Freedman's Union Commission.

 Charlotte Henry continued her school in Palatka through June 1868.
 It is believed that she also handed out the provisions sent by the government for the students every Saturday.
 Unfortunately, the school was closed in 1868.
 However, the fact that Miss Henry remained in Palatka after the school's closing indicates that she and the townspeople got along well.
 The most likely reason for the closing of the school was financial.
 Around the time of the school's closing, the Superintendent of Education Charles H. Foster received a letter from the Freedman's Union Commission informing him that "greatly to their regret they will not be able to continue the work they have hitherto prosecuted in Florida."
 The entire Freedman's Union Commission was beginning to dissolve, and would do so completely by the next year.